A Tutorial on Meta-Reinforcement Learning: Many-shot Meta-RL Methods

-\paragraph{Learning RL objective functions directly} Learning intrinsic rewards and auxiliary tasks shows that meta-RL can accelerate RL through augmenting standard RL objective functions.
-These successes raise the question whether, instead of adding terms to the objectives, the objective functions, or parts thereof, directly learned via meta-RL can improve over the standard objectives.
-To answer these questions \citet{houthooft2018evolved,oh2020discovering,xu2020meta} propose algorithms that replace the return or advantage estimator in a policy gradient algorithm with a learned function of the future trajectory.
+where $f_{\theta}(\D)$ is some meta-learned function of the trajectory.
 An alternative to replacing the advantage estimator is proposed by \citet{kirsch2019improving} and \citet{bechtle2021meta}, who consider a deep deterministic policy gradient (DDPG)-style~\citep{lillicrap2016continuous} objective function, where the critic is learned via meta-RL instead of temporal difference (TD) learning.

-This is similar to the inner-loop proposed for meta-IL by~\citet{yu2018oneshot}.
-It is also possible to use a meta-learned objective in combination with a standard critic learned through TD-learning in the inner-loop \citep{zhou2020online}.
-Furthermore, \citet{lu2022discovered} show that parametrizing the policy update size coefficient featured in algorithms such as proximal policy optimization (PPO)~\citep{schulman2017proximal} by a meta-learned function can be beneficial.
+where $Q_{\theta}$ is the meta-learned critic.
+Similar inner-loop is proposed for meta-IL by~\citet{yu2018oneshot}.
 These learned RL objectives produce promising results in both multi-task and single-task meta-RL.
-In the multi-task setting, \citet{oh2020discovering} demonstrate that an objective function learned on simple tasks such as gridworld can generalize to much more complicated tasks such as Atari~\citep{bellemare2013arcade}.
-Whereas in the single-task setting, \citet{xu2020meta} show that the learned objective function can eventually outperform the standard RL algorithm (IMPALA~\citep{espeholt2018impala}) it builds upon.
+In the multi-task setting, \citet{oh2020discovering} demonstrate that an objective function learned on simple tasks such as gridworld can generalize to much more complicated tasks such as Atari~\citep{bellemare2013arcade}. \citet{jackson2023discovering} improve the generalization of the approach further by replacing the hand-designed training environments with an automated environment design component.
+Whereas in the single-task setting, \citet{xu2020meta} show that the learned objective function can eventually outperform the standard RL algorithm (IMPALA, \cite{espeholt2018impala}) it builds upon.

-\paragraph{Learning hierarchies} A central problem in RL is making decisions when the consequences only become apparent after a long delay.
-Temporal abstraction is a potential solution to this problem~\citep{dayan1992feudal,sutton1999between,vezhnevets2016strategic,vezhnevets2017feudal,bacon2017option,nachum2018data}.
-These abstractions are commonly represented as a hierarchy consisting of a set of \emph{options} or \emph{skills} and a manager policy that chooses what skills to use~\citep{sutton1999between,bacon2017option}.
-A survey of hierarchical RL methods is presented by~\citet{pateria2021hierarchical}.
-When options are available for a given environment, the manager policy can be learned with algorithms closely related to standard RL algorithms targeting the hierarchical setting.
-However, manually designing good options is challenging, which meta-RL can help with.
-In turn, a hierarchical structure can help with the central problem of meta-RL, i.e., learning policies that generalize across task distributions.
-Multi-task many-shot meta-RL can be used to discover options, making hierarchical RL easier~\citep{frans2018meta,veeriah2021discovery} and vice-versa: hierarchical policies can enable reasoning over longer horizons in meta-RL \citep{fu2020mghrl,nam2021skill}.